LEFapps/lef-alerts/README.md

+This package is deprecated, for React projects please switch to: [react-alert](https://www.npmjs.com/package/react-alert)

 # Alerts

 Put the `<Alerts />` component somewhere sensible in your project.
 Use `msg` for text or `translate` for translations. `type` can be bootstrap colors.
 Optionally set `duration` (default = 10000ms).
 Set to `0` for endless.